pierre-rouleau/usrhome/readme.rst

 The macOS Sonoma default shell is zsh.
 I have installed the latest Bash shell via Homebrew and also installed Rust.
-These are available on the default zsh shell, which is shown starting in the first terminal seen in the back (ttys000).
+These are available on the default zsh shell, which is shown starting in the first terminal seen in the back (ttys013).
 The PATH available in that shell has 17 entries.
 It has access to Rust and several Homebrew directories.

 I have also configured Terminal to start a Bash login shell.
-That shell is also controlled by USRHOME but my USRHOME setting prevents USRHOME to add anything on the PATH of the login shells.
+That shell (ttys014) is also controlled by USRHOME but my USRHOME setting prevents USRHOME to add anything on the PATH of the login shells.
 They have 10 directories in their PATH; the first one being ``/usr/local/bin``.

-Then I start another terminal (ttys002) with macOS default zsh non-login interactive shell.
-As for the first one (ttys000), it sets up Homebrew and Rust because my USRHOME setup is done that way for those shells.
+Then I start another terminal (ttys015) with macOS default zsh non-login interactive shell.
+As for the first one (ttys013), it sets up Homebrew and Rust because my USRHOME setup is done that way for those shells.
 It has 17 directories in PATH.
 Then I create a Bash sub-shell.
 You can see it in the prompt.
 The ``L2`` is the value of the ``SHLVL`` variable identifying the shell nested level.
+From bash I create a zsh sub-shell from where I launch a ``sleep 100`` command in the background.
+The zsh shows ``1 ⚙`` identifying a running background job.
+And when I issue an invalid command, it prints the exit code (127) followed by a red ⨯.

 .. figure:: res/macOS-shells.png